top of page

 NOTICE OF DATA EVENT

-Brunswick Hospital Center Provides Notice of Data Event
+Brunswick Hospital Center Provides Updated Notice of Data Event

 What Happened.
 On September 3, 2024, Brunswick was alerted to suspicious activity on certain systems on our computer network.
 Upon learning of the suspicious activity, we moved quickly to ensure the security of our systems and launched an investigation into the nature and scope of the event with the assistance of cybersecurity specialists.
-The investigation determined that an unauthorized actor gained access to certain systems between July 17, 2024 and August 6, 2024 and accessed or copied certain data on those systems.
-Thanks to the dedicated work of our team, the event was contained and there is no evidence of continued unauthorized access.
-Further, we promptly reported the event to federal law enforcement and governmental regulators.
+The investigation determined that an unauthorized actor gained access to certain systems between July 17, 2024, and August 6, 2024, and accessed or copied certain data on those systems.
+Thanks to the dedicated work of our team, the event was quickly contained and there

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and explanation of benefits and monitoring your free credit reports for suspicious activity and to detect errors.
 If you detect any suspicious activity on your accounts, you should promptly notify the financial institution or company with which the account is maintained.
-You also should promptly report any fraudulent activity or any suspected incidence of identity theft to proper law enforcement authorities, your state attorney general, and/or the Federal Trade Commission.
+You also should promptly report any fraudulent activity or any suspected incidents of identity theft to proper law enforcement authorities, your state attorney general, and/or the Federal Trade Commission.

 You may obtain a free copy of your credit report from each of the three major credit reporting agencies once every 12 months by visiting http://www.annualcreditreport.com/, calling toll-free 1-877-322-8228, or by completing an Annual Credit Report Request Form and mailing it to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348.
 You also can contact one of the following three national credit reporting agencies: